ivonederlof/xlf-translator/README.md

 # Xlf-translator

-This library could be used to automate translation with google translate for i18n.
-I use it mainly for bootstrapping the translations in angular projects.
-With these results you can edit results easily
+This library could be used to automate translations with google translate for i18n.
+I mainly use it for generating the right files, where we can send the files form csv to real humans for translation.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+First install this project with npm.
+Then add a a """translator.config.json""" in the root directory of you angular project.

 ### Installing